 Natural Treatments for Rheumatoid Arthritis

-Mind/body therapy: Mind/body therapies can help with stress management, plus improve sleep and how you react to pain.
+Mind/body therapy.
+Mind/body therapies can help with stress management, plus improve sleep and how you react to pain.
 Strategies include deep belly breathing, relaxing your muscles one by one from head to toe, visualization (such as picturing a calming scene), meditation, and tai chi.

-Biofeedback: With biofeedback, you work with a therapist who helps you recognize when you feel tense and learn ways to calm yourself.
+Biofeedback.
+You work with a therapist who helps you recognize when you feel tense and learn ways to calm yourself.
 This can help you handle pain.

 If you smoke, make it a priority to quit.
 If you keep smoking, it may make your RA treatment less effective.

 Can I Cut Back on My RA Medications if I Feel OK?